prasanna-0806/finance-dashboard-system/README.md

 | analyst@finance.dev | Analyst@1234 | Analyst |
 | viewer@finance.dev | Viewer@1234 | Viewer |

-> New accounts can be registered via the **Register** tab on the login page or via `POST /api/auth/register`.
-New users are assigned the `viewer` role by default, and role upgrades must be performed by an admin (e.g., `admin@finance.dev`).
+>New accounts can be registered via the Register tab on the login page or through the POST /api/auth/register endpoint.
+By default, all new users are assigned the viewer role.
+Admin users (e.g., admin@finance.dev) can upgrade other users to analyst or admin roles.
+Any user promoted to admin gains the same privileges and can manage roles for other users.

 ---